Lafender/OtterPad/Notes/README.md

 # Notes
-Here are some verbose english logs I wrote while working on OtterPad
+Here are some random/assorted english notes/logs I typed while working on OtterPad.